rmsrosa/random_notes/docs/src/generative/2d_score_matching.md

 end
 ```

-We included the steps for the finite difference computations within the data to avoid repeated computations.
+We included the steps for the finite difference computations in the `data` passed to training to avoid repeated computations.
 ```@example 2dscorematching
 xmin, xmax = extrema(sample[1, :])
 ymin, ymax = extrema(sample[2, :])